kdshah6593/the-sports-report-frontend/Notes.md

 8. Backend side, clean up controllers, delete any not used and then adjust the config/routes.rb file

-9. All fetch requests should have jwt token added to them

 10. Add a Profile Page Component
 - Header comp needs to update the HandleClick Function
 - Create a Profile Component